Pennsylvania Drone Laws

 Last action: February 25, 2025

-Would amend Title 18 (Crimes and Offenses) of Pennsylvania Consolidated Statutes regarding the offense of unlawful use of unmanned aircraft (§ 3505).
-Specific amendments not yet detailed in bill summary; likely addressing penalty enhancements, definitions, or scope expansions.
+An Act amending Title 18 (Crimes and Offenses) of the Pennsylvania Consolidated Statutes to further provide for the offense of unlawful use of unmanned aircraft (18 Pa.C.S. § 3505).
+Specific amendments not detailed in available sources but likely to expand, clarify, or enhance penalties for existing drone offense provisions.
+Referred to Judiciary Committee.

 Last action: October 6, 2025